cozy/cozy-docs/src/documents/hack/contributing/index.html.md

 # Contributing to Cozycloud

-You can contribute to Cozy in many ways, wether you are a NodeJS Ninja or a Net-Citizen willing to protect her/his privacy, all contributions are welcome!
+You can contribute to Cozy in many ways, wether you are a NodeJS Ninja or a Net-Citizen willing to protect her/his privacy.
+All contributions are welcome!
-Report a bug, submit a feature request or improve the documentation to ease self-hosting, translations, develop new applications...
+Report a bug, submit a feature request or improve the documentation to ease self-hosting, translations, development of new applications...
 **There's something for everyone!**

-Everything is libre and open-source and hosted on [Github](https://github.com/mycozycloud/), this page will explain you how can help.
+Everything is free and open-source and hosted on [Github](https://github.com/mycozycloud/), this page will explain you how can help.